trothr/blog/Richard/2020/20200102-dont-want-to-feel.md

 thought comes to mind, "This is how HE felt, you miserable prick!".

 And I know that thought is not from the Lord.

+My friend seemed to imply that I should simply accept the idea that, in this life, sometimes things HURT so buck-up camper and get used to it.

+There's Ted Stryker and the hanging woman (from a movie, some will know the reference), "I hope this hasn't been boring for you.".
+There's Job.
+Now he had REAL pain.
+In my own mind, I'm the latter.
+I honestly worry that, in reality, I'm the former.

 2020-01-02 Thursday